-The membership of the Executive Committee consists of the Program Director, all faculty with appointments in the program, the American Studies Ombudsperson, and three representatives from various departments that cooperate with American Studies.
-The American Studies Graduate Students Organization (ASGSO) elects two representatives to the Executive Committee.
+The membership of the Executive Committee consists of the Program

+Director, all faculty with appointments in the program, the American Studies Ombudsperson, and three representatives from various departments that cooperate with American Studies.
+The American Studies Graduate Students Organization (ASGSO) elects to the Executive Committee two representatives, who represent collective student concerns to the committee.
 The Executive Committee meets about once a month.
 (For more on the Ombudsperson and ASGSO, see below.)